James Joseph Dresnok

-James Joseph Dresnok (제임스 조지프 드레스녹, November 24, 1941 – November 2016) was an American defector to North Korea, one of six U.S. soldiers to defect after the Korean War.
+James Joseph Dresnok (제임스 조지프 드레스녹, November 24, 1941 – November 2016) was an American defector to North Korea, one of seven U.S. soldiers to defect after the Korean War.

-After defecting, Dresnok worked as an actor in propaganda films, some directed by Kim Jong-il, and as an English teacher in Pyongyang.
+After defecting, Dresnok worked as an actor in propaganda films, some directed by Kim Jong Il, and as an English teacher in Pyongyang.
 He was featured on the CBS magazine program 60 Minutes on January 28, 2007, as the last U.S. defector alive in North Korea.
 He was also the subject of a documentary film, Crossing the Line, by British filmmakers Daniel Gordon and Nicholas Bonner, which was shown at the 2007 Sundance Film Festival.

 Dresnok most often called himself Joe Dresnok but was also referred to as "James" or "Jim" Dresnok in media reports.
-He was known by most North Koreans as "Arthur", from his starring role in the miniseries Unsung Heroes (1978).
+He was known by most North Koreans as "Arthur", from his role in the miniseries Unsung Heroes (1978).